DanCQ/Canvas-Workshop/README.md

 # Canvas-Workshop

-A test site for HTML5 Canvas animations.
+A test site for HTML5 Canvas animations and simulated physics.

 <a href="https://canvas-workshop.pages.dev/">Canvas Workshop</a>